-- Yeast infections are called by Candida strains, such as Candida albicans or Candida galbrata.
+- Yeast infections are caused by Candida strains, such as Candida albicans or Candida glabrata.
 The yeast strain used in brewing beer and baking is usually Saccharomyces cerevisiae and they’ve got no effect on Candida whatsoever.
 So eating yeasty foods, such as bread or beer, cannot trigger Candida infections.

 - What’s more, yeast in baked foods, such as bread or cakes, is already dead and therefore inactive.
 Yeast cells die at the temperature of 130° F–140° F (55° C–60° C) while bread is usually baked when the internal temperature reaches 200 F or 100 C.

 - However, if you want to avoid a yeast infection, you should still avoid drinking beer.
 It’s not because of the yeast it contains, but because of alcohol.
 Alcohol can upset friendly bacteria balance in your body, making you more vulnerable to yeast infections.

 Another reason why you shouldn’t try to ditch nutritional yeast from your diet are the health benefits it offers:

 - 2 tablespoons of nutritional yeast provide 52% of the recommended daily amount of protein.

 - It’s packed with nutrients, high in fiber, B vitamins, and folic acid.

 - Beta-glucans found in nutritional yeast stimulate the body’s immune system.
 They are also able to lower LDL cholesterol levels.